Yoga for Osteoporosis: Supporting Strength, Bones, and Balance

 And there’s more…

-I haven’t quit lifting free weights (in fact I am working with a wonderful trainer Chris Litten to target my program) and doing moderate impact cardio with my good ol’ exercise dvds.
+I haven’t quit lifting free weights and doing moderate impact cardio with my good ol’ exercise dvds.

 Why?
 Again, I love yoga and variety.
 It’s all good.